-There are also many street terms that are associated with the consumption of alcohol.
-One activity that is popular in college environments is beer pong, where a hose is used to aid in the rapid consumption of alcohol.
-A black out occurs when a person has been binge drinking and has a memory loss that is experienced during this time.
-“Chugging” is simply a term used to describe the rapid consumption of alcohol, and usually occurs during a drinking game.
+There are also many street terms for the consumption of alcohol.
+One activity that is popular in college is beer pong.This activity uses a hose to aid in the rapid consumption of alcohol.
+“Chugging” is a term used to describe the rapid consumption of alcohol.
+This usually occurs during a drinking game.
 A hangover is a feeling of illness that is experience the day after a period of heavy drinking, such as a “jag” (a term to describe a long period of heavy drinking or drug abuse).
+A “black out” occurs when a person has been binge drinking and has a memory loss that is experienced during this time.

 Types of Distilled Spirits

 There are a variety of distilled spirits with a long list of nicknames and street names to go along with them.
 Gin is typically an English spirit, but has recently become extremely popular in Hungary.
 Liqueurs have a rich history in Hungary, and alcohol use dates back as far as the fourteenth century.
 Also popular in European countries are spirits known as “bitters.”
 These drinks are made of mysterious herbs and spices.
 Vodka has a long history in Russia, Poland and Finland.

 No matter what form of alcohol you struggle with, professional drug rehab is the best way to handle your addiction.
 Treatment restores both your physical and mental well-being.
 Through a variety of therapeutic sessions and a nutrition program we provide exceptional living standards for those seek relief from addiction-related disorders and mental health issues.